raspberrypilearning/physical-computing/en/step_11.md

 If you time how long it takes the capacitor's voltage to get over 1.8V (or be *on*), you can work out the resistance of the component in series with it.

+Many, but not all, capacitors are polarised which means they have a positive and a negative leg.
+In this case, the negative leg is shorter and should be marked with a '-' symbol.

 ### Light-dependent resistors

 An LDR (sometimes called a photocell) is a special type of resistor.